MikeDonohue/WinningPokerHandAPI/README.md

 What is this?

-A ASP.NET CORE Restful API that accepts requests containing poker hands, compares their hand strength and returns the winner.
+An ASP.NET CORE Restful API that accepts requests containing poker hands, compares their hand strength and returns the winner.

 What makes this API Restful?